Tuner class that implements the base functionality each tuner must provide.

 After such an exception was caught we select the best configuration from

-Note that therefore more points than specified by the Terminator may be evaluated, as the Terminator is only checked before and after a batch evaluation, and not in-between evaluation in a batch.
+Note that therefore more points than specified by the Terminator may be evaluated, as the Terminator is only checked before a batch evaluation, and not in-between evaluation in a batch.
 How many more depends on the setting of the batch size.

 Overwrite the private super-method